What Kind of Man Was Anthony Bourdain?

 In Down and Out in Paradise: The Life of Anthony Bourdain, Charles Leerhsen chooses to view Bourdain chiefly through the lens of his suicide.
 Throughout the book, different aspects of Bourdain’s life and personality are cast as foreshadowing his end: his rage against his middle-class New Jersey upbringing; a controlling mother and a father whose life ended in failure; an addictive personality and that self-destructive darkness; a yearning to be loved and a discomfort with those who loved him.
 The story works its way to a seemingly inevitable ending, punctuated by text messages exchanged by Bourdain and Asia Argento, the Italian actor who Leerhsen believes broke Bourdain’s obsessive heart.
 After seeing her in paparazzi photos with another man, Bourdain begged her to acknowledge his suffering and jealousy.
 “I can’t believe you have so little affection or respect for me that you would be without empathy for this,” he wrote.
 A day later, he was dead.

 By ending on the texts, Leerhsen gives in to salaciousness, undermining what is otherwise a stylized and exhaustively researched celebrity biography.
-A former editor of Sports Illustrated, Leerhsen has the magazine writer’s ability to put us inside the life of a famous person: “Shadowy figures in tenement doorways?
+A former editor at Sports Illustrated, Leerhsen has the magazine writer’s ability to put us inside the life of a famous person: “Shadowy figures in tenement doorways?
 Perfect!
 This is how Tony, in 1981, wanted to lose his heroin virginity.”
 He also makes the interesting choice to focus on Bourdain’s early years, before we knew him.
 This is a gritty contrast to other recent Bourdain books and documentaries that lean heavily on the proud production-company and celebrity collaborators of his later years—which Leerhsen dismissively refers to as “Bourdain Inc.”

 Whether you are a Bourdain fan or a relative newcomer to his story, you’ll come away with a better understanding of what made the man.
 Yet sometimes he comes across as a bit too intent on cutting Bourdain down to a more manageable life size.
 We learn, for instance, that he didn’t invite some of his high-school friends over to his house, and we get a full reproduction of one of his bad college poems.
 Of the latter, we are offered the judgment of a poet consulted by Leerhsen: “A poem trying too hard to be a poem.”